-Dr. Riley and his lab have been purifying primary human cells for research since 1995 and distributing to others as a function of the CFAR Immunology Core since 2003.
 For the most part, investigators prefer cells that have been purified via a negative selection process, which leaves them as minimally manipulated as possible.
-Cells are obtained from healthy donors by leukapharesis, and depending on users' need, are separated into subsets by negative selection using Rosette-Sep platform developed by STEMCELL Technologies.
+Cells are obtained from healthy donors by magnetic.
+Bead-based selection developed by STEMCELL Technologies.
 Cells are generally provided fresh to investigators or, for those who require large batches of single-donor cells to be used at different time points, can be provided as frozen aliquots.
 The cell purity is always greater than 90% and is routinely greater than 95%.
-During the time Core E has served the Penn CFAR community, we have isolated cells from greater than 600 apheresis products; a sample summary for one such product is shown in Table 1.
-Several investigators have requested purified cells from HIV-1 infected donors.
-This can be set up on a case by case basis.
-These cells are only available to investigators who have specifically requested cells from HIV-1 infected donors.
+During the time the MTIC has served the Penn CFAR community, we have isolated cells from over 600 apheresis products; a sample summary for one such product is shown in Table 1.
+In addition, purified cells from HIV-1 infected donors are available upon request.

 Table 1.
 Typical Cell Request

 |Cell Type||# Requested||Purity|